songheony/pytorch-faster-rcnn/README.md

+I've edited the code for compatiblity with PyTorch 0.4.1

 # Important notice:
 If you used the master branch before Sep.
 26 2017 and its corresponding pretrained model, **PLEASE PAY ATTENTION**:
 The old master branch in now under old_master, you can still run the code and download the pretrained model, but the pretrained model for that old master is not compatible to the current master!